wighawag/hardhat-deploy/README.md

 - chain configuration export, listing deployed contract, their abi and address, usefull for webapps.
 - library linking at time of deployment
 - deterministic deployment across networks
 - ability to submit contract source to etherscan for verification.
-Because buidler-deploy will save all necessary info, it can be executed at any time.
+Because hardhat-deploy will save all necessary info, it can be executed at any time.
 - deployment dependency system (allowing you to only deploy what is needed).
 - deployment as migration so once a deployment is done, it can be set to never be executed again.
 - deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.
 - deployments as test fixture using `evm_snapshot` to speed up testing.
 - ability to create your own test fixture that automatically benefit from `evm_snapshot` to speed up tests using it.
-- combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
+- TODO: update : combined with `hardhat-deploy-ethers` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
 - importing previously compiled contract (possibly in different solidity compiler version).
 - importing artifact from external sources (like npm packages), including truffle support
 - importing deployments from external sources (like npm packages), including truffle support